 The College of Arts and Sciences also includes the popular Liberal Studies program.
 Undergraduate degrees are also offered at the College of Dentistry, College of Nursing, Courant Institute of Mathematical Studies, Gallatin School of Individualized Study, Leonard N. Stern School of Business, Polytechnic Institute of NYU, Silver School of Social Work, and the Steinhardt School of Culture, Education, and Human Development.
 The most popular majors include visual and performing arts, social sciences, business/marketing and liberal arts/general studies.

 Because of the large student population, there are more than 300 clubs and organizations on campus.
-About five percent of students participate in Greek life, and they have several strong sports teams.
+About three percent of students participate in Greek life, and NYU has several strong sports teams.

 Students looking for a uniquely urban setting in one of the most exciting cities should check out NYU.
 The location offers many extracurricular activities, plus opportunities for internships and job placement.
 With an emphasis on the arts, the school has inspired many accomplished alumni, and continues to help students focus on their studies while still enjoying off-campus interests.
 Those who are interested in a large student population will enjoy NYU’s sprawling campus and student organizations.